donmccaughey/fiends_and_fortune/libs/astr/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~donmcc/astr.svg)](https://builds.sr.ht/~donmcc/astr?)

 ## Overview

-*astr* is a library of functions that make working with dynamically allocated strings easier and less error prone.
+*astr* is a library of functions that make working with dynamically allocated strings easier and less error-prone.
 All functions in *astr* accept `NULL` string pointers, treating them similarly to a zero-length string.
 Reallocating functions make string building easier by automatically resizing the string as needed.
 All allocations are checked; *astr* will call [`abort()`][1] if memory